mullerdavid/ctf_writeups/cyberquest24/Online_Web_Tea_machine_broke/WRITEUP.md

 curl -v -H 'Ingredients: Hot-water' http://10.10.1.11:22517/tea
 ```

-Fortunatelly it leaks the ingredients on bad requests in the `Ingredients` headers.
+Fortunately it leaks the ingredients on bad requests in the `Ingredients` headers.

 ![](screenshots/2.png)